Get-Reqd/CACI-Utility/README.md

 It is good practice to commit when you come to a good stopping point.
 Think of committing as another way to save your progress.
 This way if you ever need to revert to an earlier version of your code you can easily find what point to revert back to.

 **4.1.** Make changes to your code until you reach a reasonable stopping point.
 **4.2.** See what files you have changed and updated.
-If you dont see your file has been modified, make sure you saved your changes in Eclipse then try again.
+If you don't see your file has been modified, make sure you saved your changes in Eclipse then try again.
 > git status

 **4.3.** Add your updated files to the stage.
 This command will add *all of your changes* to the stage.